 Why You Shouldn’t Pay Your Mortgage With Bank Bill Pay

 Servicing - 3-minute read

-Making monthly mortgage payments through your bank may be convenient and secure, but this method can actually create more problems than it solves.
+Using bank bill pay for your mortgage can create problems.
 Learn about the risks involved and why you may want to start using an alternative payment option.